-- 1. Police Officers - 2.
+- Police Officers - 2.
 Emergency Dispatchers - 3.
 Security Officers assigned to monitor or control access to Burrell property and/or NMSU property. - 4.
-President - 5.
-Dean - 6.
-Assistant Vice President of Administration - 7.
-Executive Director of Student Affairs or other Office of Student Affairs Staff - 8.
-Executive Director of Human Resources or other Office of Human Resources staff - 9.
+President of the College - 5.
+Dean of the College - 6.
+Associate Vice President of Administration - 7.
+Assistant Vice President of Student Affairs or other Office of Student Affairs Staff - 8.
+Assistant Vice President of Human Resources or other Office of Human Resources staff - 9.
 Director of Compliance or other Office of Compliance Staff, - 10.
 Title IX Coordinator